M4t1ss/Multi-System-Hybrid-Translator/Readme.md

 Utils
 -----------

-The utils directory contains separate parts of the SMSHT system that can be run as standalone
+The utils directory contains separate parts of the SyMHyT system that can be run as standalone

 * utils/chunking/ contains files for individual chunking and unchunking
 	* to parse an input file with the Berkeley Parser (a parsed file is required as input for the chunker) run: